-The state of Nevada enforces specific legislation to govern the interactions and dealings between landlords and tenants; these are encapsulated in the comprehensive Chapter 118A of the Nevada Revised Statutes.
-These laws form the backbone of rental property regulations in Nevada, delineating the extent of Nevada landlord rights and outlining the responsibilities both parties must uphold during a tenancy.
+Nevada enforces specific legislation to govern the interactions and dealings between landlords and tenants, set out in Chapter 118A of the Nevada Revised Statutes.
+These laws form the backbone of rental property regulations in Nevada, defining the extent of Nevada landlord rights and outlining the responsibilities both parties must uphold during a tenancy.
 Through these statutes, the Silver State aims to protect the interests of both landlords and tenants, ensuring a fair and equitable housing market.

 Basics of Nevada Revised Statutes - Chapter 118A